Blue-Spirit-Studio/mSDFRenderer/README.md

 the shader or imported from a 3D grid that stores signed distances to a surface.

 SDF provide an alternative to polygon meshes for representing 3D surfaces.
-Instead of vertices and faces, a surface is specified by a mathematical signed distance function, which can greatly reduce storage requirements.
+Instead of vertices and faces, a surface is specified by a mathematical function called "signed distance function", which can greatly reduce storage requirements and improve performances.
 Ray marching is the rendering technique used to visualize these implicit surfaces.

 -------------------------------------------------------------------------------